tjstebbing/mediahack/README.md

 This makes it easy to write css selectors for these options without long-hand media queries all through your css.

+Mediahack is only 0.8kb [at it's thinnest point](http://en.wikipedia.org/wiki/MacBook_Air)!

 Usage
 -----